Behavioral Interviewing Reinvented

 Rather than simply asking candidates what they did in their jobs, behavioral interviewers ask candidates how and why they did it.
 This approach is extremely effective at identifying unqualified applicants or those who exaggerate in interviews and on their resumes.
 The result is that more of the most competent and best-qualified candidates get hired.

-Unfortunately, the behavioral interview has become a victim both of its own success and the fact that hiring practices have changed in the last thirty years since the technique was developed.
+Unfortunately, the behavioral interview has become a victim both of its own success and the fact that hiring practices have changed in the last forty years since the technique was developed.
 Traditional behavioral interview questions are predictable and often overly-structured, and a virtual industry now exists solely to coach prospective candidates on how to prepare for them.

 In fact, many candidates routinely invent examples of behavior before their interviews, or spin out prepared examples in real time in response to predictable questions.
 That means that behavioral interview questions are no longer as effective or useful as they once were.